omegahh/DeepHiC/server/README.md

 Users could convert their own Hi-C data to a .npz file using python for data preparation.
 It's very easy in two steps.

+> **Note**: Data in following instruction is just for showing how to process your data.
+They cannot be used because the size of `mat` is too small to divide.
+We offere a real example data on chromosome 22.
+[Downloading](http://sysomics.com/deephic/download/?url=chr22_40kb.npz).

+> **Note**: Our server is based on Alibaba Cloud Elastic Compute Service with 8GB memory and two Intel(R) Xeon(R) CPU E5-2682 v4 @ 2.50GHz cpus.
+For a intra-interaction data on single chromosome, the calculation may cost 3-5 minutes according to the chromosome size in our server.
+For very huge data, we recommend you use the python code in this repository.

 1. Reading your data in python, and asumming that 'mat' is a two-dimensional numpy.ndarray which stores the Hi-C matrix.
 A one-dimensional array 'compact' is also required. 'compact' is the index of 'mat' where its bins are greater than zero.

 > For example, if we have